 Andrew Lippa's awards include a Tony and Grammy nomination, sharing in an Emmy for the Nickelodeon TV series The Wonder Pets, the Gilman/Gonzalez-Falla Theater Foundation Award, ASCAP’s Richard Rodgers/New Horizons Award, The Drama Desk, The Outer Critics Circle and second place for the Alice B. Deucey Award for all-around outstanding fifth-grader (lost to Cynthia Fink).
 Memberships include ASCAP, Actor’s Equity and the American Federation of Musicians.
-A graduate of the University of Michigan, Mr. Lippa serves on the council of The Dramatists Guild.
+A graduate of the University of Michigan, Mr. Lippa serves on the council of The Dramatists Guild and is President of the Board of The Dramatists Guild Foundation (DGF.org).
 He was born in Leeds, England but grew up in suburban Detroit.